Tech Diplomacy online course

 The course is developed by DipoFoundation with support from the Tech Diplomacy Network.
 The network was launched in 2023 to foster collaboration and dialogue between the diplomatic community, civil society, and the tech industry in the San Francisco Bay Area and beyond.

-1. Tech diplomacy emerges: This module outlines the origin of tech diplomacy, explores various definitions and perspectives, and highlights some of tech diplomacy’s key elements.
+1. Tech diplomacy emerges.
+This module outlines the origin of tech diplomacy, explores various definitions and perspectives, and highlights some of tech diplomacy’s key elements.

-4. Broader questions and the road ahead: This module zooms out again and discusses the shifts in sovereignty, the role of the state, the impact of the tech sector on societies and democracy, and the responsibilities that emerge from this.
+4. Broader questions and the road ahead.
+This module zooms out again and discusses the shifts in sovereignty, the role of the state, the impact of the tech sector on societies and democracy, and the responsibilities that emerge from this.

 Methodology

-This online course is based on a collaborative learning approach, involving a high level of interaction over a period of 6 weeks.
-Reading materials and the necessary tools for online interaction are provided in a virtual classroom.
+The course is based on a collaborative learning approach, involving a high level of interaction over a four-week period.
+This interaction takes place in two main forms:

-Participants who successfully complete the course receive a certificate issued by Diplo, which can be printed or shared electronically.
+Participants who successfully complete the course receive a certificate issued by Diplo Academy, which can be printed or shared electronically.

 Prerequisites

-• Regular internet access (broadband is preferable)
+• Regular internet access

 Fees and scholarships

-Note: Diplo alumni can benefit from a 15% discount on the fee for this course.
+• Diplo alumni are eligible for a 15% discount on the course fee.

 How to apply

 Fill out the short form to start your application process for this course.
-You will receive an instruction email on how to continue.

 • Details of your relevant professional and educational background

-Cancellation Policy
+Cancellation policy